Lak Lake, a treasure of M'Nong in Dak Lak

 It is also an opportunity to enjoy the impressive shows of gongs, the soul of Dak Lak lands.
 In the evening, you can relax around the fire by sharing "ruou can" (alcohol to sip with bamboo torches) with the villagers in an atmosphere animated by dances and folk songs.
 Nearby, planted among sumptuous orchards, the residence of King Bao Dai, the last king of the Nguyen Dynasty, offers a beautiful view of Lak Lake and the Chu Yang Sin Mountains from afar.

 To extend your escape into the majestic sites of Dak Lak, take your time for a stop at the beautiful Dray Nur and Dray Sap waterfalls.
 Located 25 km from Buon Me Thuot city, the Dray Nur (Wife) and Dray Sap (Husband) waterfalls which are part of the streams of the Serepok River, are an inseparable couple of nature.
-Their wild environment and high flow rate really make you want to go there.
+Their wild environment and high flow rate really make you want to experience their wonders.